KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/primo-geovishap.md

 Starts the battle with +200% Resistances for a few seconds.
 Gains +30% Resistance to the infused Element.
-Loses -50% Resistance to all after its' attack is reflected.
+Loses -50% Resistance to all after its attack is reflected.

 | Damage Type | Resistance |
 | :---------- | :--------- |